Noble Arms

 Estonia, no. 112

 Another branch of the family was registered at the Knights’ House in Reval, Estonia under No. 112.
-This line of the family – von Pohlmann – was probably started by Claus von Pohlmann (born Polman), a son of the family progenitor, Jürgen Polman.
-The design of the coat of arms is largely the same, but with a bare hand and no glove.
-This original shield letter (known as “sköldebrevet” in Swedish) had colors of white, blue, and yellow which are accurately represented in this arms.
-However, the wings are described as black, rather than the white color shown here.
+This line of the family – von Pohlmann – was probably started by Claus von Pohlmann (born Polman or Pohlmann), a son of the family progenitor, Jürgen Polman.
+The design of the coat of arms is largely the same but with a bare hand and no glove.
+This original shield letter (known as “sköldebrevet” in Swedish) had colours of white, blue, and yellow which are accurately represented in this depiction of the coat of arms.
+However, the wings are described in the blazon as black, rather than the white colour shown here.

 Footnotes